Sunday, October 6, 2024

 Two above: Morris Meadow (Jeff's photos.)
 The point of my ignominious retreat before.
 I have not thusfar mentioned but Jeff was kind enough to loan me bear spray, which remained unused.
 Below: our first sight of the Scramble on the way to camp the first day (also Jeff's photo.)
 The big feature you likely are first noticing is a rock fall/waterfall track rather than the actual switchbacks, which are pretty hard to make out.

-By the time we got to Emerald Lake I was pretty beat, and quite disintered in trying to push on to Sapphire Lake.
+By the time we got to Emerald Lake I was pretty beat, and quite disinterested in trying to push on to Sapphire Lake.
 And also quite cold.
 The very tops of the peaks were dusted with new snow from the night before.
 We met a few people on trail who'd survived the rain the previous night, which seemed as if it had been worse at altitude.
-Iron-gray clouds threatened a final burst of precipitation, but just at sunset the last of the clouds disappeared.
+Iron-gray clouds threatened a final burst of precipitation, but just at sunset the last of them disappeared.
 Looking back down the valley (first shot is Jeff's):

 Above you can just make out the waterfall.
 For the next few below you can see I didn't much care about shelter, I just wanted a view.